philiph99/Sarculator_MetaAnalysis/README.md

 2. **Display forest plots**

-   After running the analysis, use `forest_plot.R` to visualise the full results and `forest_plot_sens.R` to view the sensitivity analysis that excludes the study with uncertain risk of bias.
+   After running the analysis, use `forest_plot.R` to visualise the full results and `forest_plot_sens.R` to view the sensitivity analysis that excludes the study with high risk of bias.

 3. **Assess risk of bias**